eagleos/sikkerbox/README.md

 2. After successfully logging in to Github using the original 2FA app, click on your avatar at the top right corner of the page, and then click Settings to enter the Settings page.

-3. Click Password and authentication in the Access menu on the left, and then in the Two-factor methods area of [Two-factor authentication], click the Edit button to the right of Authenticator ap(Configured). button to the right of Authenticator ap (Configured).
+3. Click Password and authentication in the Access menu on the left, and then in the Two-factor methods area of [Two-factor authentication], click the Edit button to the right of Authenticator app(Configured). button to the right of Authenticator ap (Configured).

 4. Open SikkerBox, click the scanning icon at the bottom right corner of the app, and point it at the QR code on Github as mentioned above.
 After successful scanning, it will be automatically added to your account list in the main interface.